Nosto/wiki-docs/apis/js-apis/common-examples/record-attributions.md

 - `vp` specifies the type of event and it corresponds to View Product
 - `7513863258337` specifies the target and it corresponds to the ID of the product that's being viewed
 - `productpage-nosto-3` specifies the reference and it corresponds to the placement that hosted the product that's being clicked
-- `7513872007393` specifies the reference source and it corresponds to the ID of element, of the current page, that contained the `ref` element, `productpage-nosto-3` in this case
+- `7513872007393` specifies the reference source and it corresponds to the ID of the product displayed in current page (PDP), that contained the `ref` element, (`productpage-nosto-3`)

 Here we are recording a `View Product` event for product 7513863258337 which was clicked from the recommendation slot `productpage-nosto-3` while on another product page `7513872007393`